-In this blog post, we will understand how to export the Endpoint security policies using PowerShell sample script and then import the policy to other tenant.
+Let’s understand how to export the Endpoint security policies using a PowerShell sample script and then import the policy to another tenant.

 Export Endpoint Security Policies in JSON File

-Follow the below steps to export Endpoint security policies in JSON file using PowerShell script.
-Please note that below steps will export all Endpoint security policies in the folder path you provides.
+Follow the steps below to export Endpoint security policies in a JSON file using a PowerShell script.
+Please note that the steps below will export all Endpoint security policies in the folder path you provide.

 - Run PowerShell as an Administrator.